robrwo/perl-HTTP-CSPHeader/SECURITY.md

 The maintainer(s) will only commit to releasing security fixes for the latest version of HTTP-CSPHeader.

-Note that the HTTP-CSPHeader project only supports major versions of Perl released in the past ten (10) years, even though HTTP-CSPHeader will run on older versions of Perl.
-If a security fix requires us to increase the minimum version of Perl that is supported, then we may do that.

 # Installation and Usage Issues